FasterXML/jackson-dataformat-avro/README.md

 String asJson = avroSchema.toString(true);
 ```

-So: you can generate native Avro Schema object very easily.
+So: you can generate native Avro Schema object very easily, and use that instead of
+hand-crafted variant.
+Or you can even use this method for outputting schemas to use
+in other processing systems; use your POJOs as origin of schemata.

 ## Ok, so you REALLY want Streaming API

+Although use of data-binding is strongly recommended, due to strongly typed nature of Avro,
+it is actually quite possible to use Jackson Streaming API.

-You can also just use underlying `AvroFactory` and parser it produces, for event-based processing:
+So you can just use underlying `AvroFactory` and parser it produces, for event-based processing:

 ```java
 AvroFactory factory = new AvroFactory();